Defining Heuristic Play and Implementation Ideas

 A list of suggested items could include:

-(bear in mind many of these items may be explored by mouths)
+(bear in mind mouths may explore many of these items)

 - Paper / cardboard objects: Egg boxes, notebook, sturdy cardboard tubes, grease-proof paper.